 Remember to press the Save button.

-After successful LDAP configuration, anyone in your organization who have valid account will be able to authenticate and access Kendis.
-However, they will not have access to any boards and will see the empty message after login.
+After successful LDAP configuration, anyone in your organization who have a valid account will be able to authenticate and access Kendis.
+However, they will not access any boards and will see the empty message after login.

 You can choose the users and groups from LDAP and assign them to different board collections in your account.

 Click on an existing board collection or create a new board collection